softlayer/jumpgate/DRIVERS.rst

 Create Your Driver
 ~~~~~~~~~~~~~~~~~~
 The first step is to create your driver.
-You can do this anywhere, as long as its within your Python path and the compatibility layer can load it.
+You can do this anywhere, as long as its within your Python path and Jumpgate can load it.
 We're going to do it within the 'drivers' directory for identity.
 We'll start with the index driver.

 .. code-block:: bash

 	$ mkdir jumpgate/index/drivers/my_driver

 Next we're going to create an __init__.py within that directory.
-This is the file that the compatibility layer is going to load.
+This is the file that Jumpgate is going to load.
 We could jam all of our code into it, but that's going to get extremely large for some projects, such as Nova Compute.
 So instead, we're going to use this as a module to load other modules based upon functional area.
 To start, make this the contents of your __init__.py file:

 .. code-block:: python